 Positive reinforcement works really well when you are trying to build a good habit.
 Make a weekly or monthly chart, and every time your kid brushes properly, give them a star sticker or any other stickers they like.
 After achieving a good brushing report card, give them a toy or a storybook that they have wanted for a while.
 More importantly, show them that you are proud of them and their beautiful smile.

 7. Don’t ignore an ‘Ouch!’

 If your child is sensitive when you brush a certain area, check the reason for it.
 Gums covering an erupting tooth can be sensitive.
 You might notice a small cavity in the tooth.
 Sometimes even the soft bristles may prick delicate gums.
 Go easy on the pressure and consult a pediatric dentist right away.

 8. Don’t label the dentist ‘Boogeyman’

 Never force your child to brush their teeth by threatening to take them to a dentist if they don’t.
 Irrational fears about dentists, injections or teeth being pulled out, is not something you want to put your child through.
-This may not really help when you actually need to get them to visit a dentist for treatment.
+This may not really help when you actually need them to visit a dentist for treatment.

 To build life-long good oral hygiene habits, it’s important to start at an early age.
 Make a routine and stick to it.
-Slowly, brushing regularly becomes second nature, and you are assured your child will have a healthy smile for years to come.
+Slowly, brushing regularly becomes a second nature, and you are assured your child will have a healthy smile for years to come.